DANIELXXOMG2/MikuMikuBeam-multitor/README.md

    In production mode, both the **frontend** and **backend** are served on the same port (`http://localhost:3000`).

 > Don't forget to add the necessary files `data/proxies.txt` and `data/uas.txt`.

+### Docker Mode 🐳

+This project is Docker-ready.
+You can build and run it using Docker Compose.

+1. Make sure you have Docker and Docker Compose installed.
+2. Create a `.env` file from the example (`cp .env.example .env`) and configure the `TOR_INSTANCES` if needed.
+3. Run the following command to build and start the services:

+    ```bash
+    docker-compose up --build
+    ```

+4. The application will be available at `http://localhost:3000`.

 ## Usage ⚙️